libriscv/rvscript/README.md

 There are also some benchmarks that can be performed with `BENCHMARK=1 ./build.sh`.

-This project has no external dependencies outside of libriscv and strf. libriscv has no dependencies.
+The scripting system itself is its own CMake project, and it has no external dependencies outside of libriscv and strf. libriscv has no dependencies, and strf can be replaced with libfmt.

 Running the engine is only half the equation as you will also want to be able to modify the scripts themselves.
 To do that you need a RISC-V compiler.